||7:30 a.m. - 4:30 p.m., Monday through Friday

 Summary of Services

 The Metropolitan Planning Organization (MPO) is an area-wide transportation planning organization.
 The organization carries out federally-mandated planning and programming requirements in order for the City to remain eligible for federal highway, bicycle and transit funds.
-Community Development Department staff coordinate the functions of the Janesville area MPO.
+Planning Services Division staff coordinate the functions of the Janesville area MPO.

 Annual administrative activities conducted by the MPO to maintain eligibility for federal funding include the transportation work program and budget, the six-year Transportation Improvement Program, and quarterly financial/progress reports.
 Other planning activities include transit studies, parking studies, and various traffic studies.